-The RC is delegated the responsibility to review and recommend to the Board the remuneration packages and terms of employment of the Executive Directors.
+The RC is delegated the responsibility to review and recommend to the Board the remuneration packages and terms of employment of the Executive Directors that are fairly guided by market norms and industry practices relevant to the Company's business.
 The policy practiced on Directors' remuneration by the RC is to provide the remuneration packages necessary to attract, retain and motivate Directors of the quality required to manage the business of the Company and to align the interest of the Directors with those of the shareholders.